kbolek/bomberman_uec2/README.md

 </details>

-**To prevent high voltages from affecting the Basys3 board  We designed the opto-isolator adapter.**
+**To prevent high voltages from affecting the Basys3 board  We designed the optoisolator adapter.**

-> An opto-isolator (also called an optocoupler, photocoupler, or optical isolator) is an electronic component that transfers electrical signals between two isolated circuits by using light.
+> An optoisolator (also called an optocoupler, photocoupler, or optical isolator) is an electronic component that transfers electrical signals between two isolated circuits by using light.
 Opto-isolators prevent high voltages from affecting the system receiving the signal.[2]
-Commercially available opto-isolators withstand input-to-output voltages up to 10 kV and voltage transients with speeds up to 25 kV/μs. (https://en.wikipedia.org/wiki/Opto-isolator)
+Commercially available optoisolators withstand input-to-output voltages up to 10 kV and voltage transients with speeds up to 25 kV/μs. (https://en.wikipedia.org/wiki/Opto-isolator)

 <details>
 <summary> Opto-isolator sound adapter</summary>